Fishbowl Discussion:

 Where Ideas Take Center Stage

-Dive into the discussion with the Fishbowl conversation.
+Dive into the discussion with the fishbowl method of teaching.
 Speak in the inner circle while others watch and think and get a chance to contribute, collaborate, communicate, and gain a deeper understanding.

 Try for Free